 Baritone Ukulele?
 Brilliant!
 BUT here’s what you need to know before making a choice.

 Under $150?
 Kala KA-B Mahogany Ukulele.
-Don’t let the discounts fool you, this Uke is a high quality item.
+Don’t let the discounts fool you, this Uke is a high-quality item.
 Producing lovely full sound, it features geared tuners to get and stay in tune.
-Kala are some of the best in the industry.
+Kala is some of the best in the industry.
 Check discount here.

 Under $100?
 We chose the value-packed Kala MK-B Baritone Ukulele.
 We love this brand, and you will too.
 The only difference between this and the KA-B is that it doesn’t quite look as fancy, and comes standard with slightly cheaper strings.
 That’s it!
 It still sounds gorgeous, as you can see below.
 Find it here.

 Baritone ukuleles offer a very interesting cross-section of guitars and ukuleles.
 While the instrument has only 4 strings like a ukulele, the strings are tuned differently from the other, smaller variations of ukulele.

 Instead of being tuned “GCEA”, the strings are tuned “DGBE“.
 This DGBE tuning is the same as the bottom 4 strings on a guitar, and the size of a baritone ukulele is in between a ukulele and guitar as well.